 Find potential candidates where they are

 While job boards are the go-to place for job seekers, it’s worth casting a wider net.
-You can reach out to people with the right skills in the places where they spend a lot of their time daily: Facebook and Instagram.
-Based on your job requirements and the criteria you set, we’ll create targeted, branded Campaigns to spread out the word for you.
+You can reach out to people with the right skills in the places where they spend a lot of their time daily: Facebook, Instagram, and LinkedIn of course.

 Customize one of our inclusive job descriptions